-In Finite Element based models of cellular materials the solid phase may be described either by continuum or by structural elements (shells for the cell walls of closed cell foams and beams for the struts in open cell foams)108.
+In Finite Element based models of cellular materials the solid phase may be described either via continuum or via structural elements (shells for the cell walls of closed cell foams and beams for the struts in open cell foams)108.
 The influence of the gas filling closed cells can also be accounted for within such an FE setting (Mills et al., 2009).
 In order to model buckling and compaction phenomena, unit cells for cellular materials require explicit provision for handling large deformations of and contact (including self-contact) between cell walls or struts.
 Boundary conditions must be applied to the unit cells in such a way that they do not interfere with relevant buckling modes.
 Specifically, models must be sufficiently large for non-trivial deformation and buckling patterns to develop, or Bloch wave theory (Gong et al., 2005) must be used to account for long wavelength buckling modes109.

 The geometrically simplest cellular materials are regular honeycombs, the in-plane behavior of which can be modeled with planar hexagonal cell models.
-Somewhat less ordered two-dimensional arrangements have been used for studying the crushing behavior of soft woods (Holmberg et al., 1999), and highly irregular planar arrangements, of the type shown in fig. 6.22, may be used to generically investigate aspects of the geometry dependence of the mechanical response of cellular materials.
+Somewhat less ordered two-dimensional arrangements have been used for studying the crushing behavior of soft woods (Holmberg et al., 1999), and highly irregular planar arrangements, of the type shown

 107The exponent n in eqn.
-(6.20) allows inferring the dominant local deformation mode of a cellular microgeometry, with n=2 implying deformation by bending and n=1 by axial stretching of struts in open cell foams.
+(6.20) allows inferring the dominant local deformation mode of a cellular microgeometry, with the extreme cases n=1 and n=2 implying deformation by axial stretching and by bending, respectively, of struts in open cell foams.
 The Gibson-Ashby cell for open cell foams gives n=2 and, as a consequence, tends to underestimate the stiffness of actual open-cell foams.